- Register your app on App Store Connect

 Register a Bundle ID

-Every iOS application is associated with a Bundle ID, a unique identifier registered with Apple.
+Every macOS application is associated with a Bundle ID, a unique identifier registered with Apple.
 To register a Bundle ID for your app, follow these steps:

 - Open the App IDs page of your developer account.